THEOplayer/documentation/README.md

 # THEOdocs

-The developer documentation website for THEOplayer, Open Video UI and THEOlive.
+The developer documentation website for THEOplayer, THEOads, Open Video UI and THEOlive.

 Find the documentation at https://www.theoplayer.com/docs/